manishkarki/corona-tracker/README.md

-#This application periodically monitors the corona record in last 24 hours
+##Corona-tracker periodically monitors the corona record in last 24 hours
-##To get kick-started, do following:
+###To get kick-started, do following:
 mvn clean install
 docker build -t corona-tracker .
 ## grab the image id and then run: